 The symptoms of ADHD and thyroid disorder are similar.
 Some of the common overlapping symptoms are: brain fog, depression, difficulty staying focused, malaise or disinterest, poor memory and sleep disruptions.
 It’s important to determine if the symptoms are the result of an imbalance in brain chemicals (ADHD), a dysfunctional thyroid gland or both.

-“There are two primary issues at play here,” says Kate Lieberman, a licensed clinical psychologist with expertise in psychological evaluation, including assessing for differential diagnoses.
+“There are two primary issues at play here,” says Kate Lieberman, a doctorate-level psychologist with expertise in psychological evaluation, including assessing for differential diagnoses.
 The two issues, Lieberman says, are: “thyroid dysfunction mimicking ADHD, and the possible relationship between thyroid dysfunction and the risk for developing ADHD.”

 Thyroid hormone and thryoid disorders